 Current management and shareholders should be aware that these issues will need to be addressed as part of the investment agreement.
-The Angel may require that some of these problems be resolved as part of the decision to invest.
-This might involve a restructuring of the business, new job descriptions and a more formal organisation structure.
-The Angel might also be willing to buy out some of the early shareholders in order to simplify the shareholdings.
+The Investor may require that some of these problems be resolved as part of the decision to invest.
+This may involve a restructuring of the business, new job descriptions and a more formal organisation structure.
+The Investor might also be willing to buy out some of the early shareholders in order to simplify the shareholdings.

-Venture Capital
+Venture Capital Funds